filamentphp/filament/packages/tables/docs/03-columns/02-text.md

 <AutoScreenshot name="tables/columns/text/icon-after" alt="Text column with icon after" version="3.x" />

-The icon color defaults to the text color, but can be set separately using `iconColor()`:
+The icon color defaults to the text color, but you may customize the icon color separately using `iconColor()`:

 ```php
 use Filament\Tables\Columns\TextColumn;